d3ssy/SimpleGA/README.md

 # SimpleGA
-A simple genetic algorithm to demonstrate the concept of evolutionary optimization.
+A simple genetic algorithm to demonstrate the concept of evolutionary optimization through code.